 Fire Risk Assessments...If you own, manage or operate a business, you will need to comply with fire safety law.

 Current Fire Safety Legislation: The Regulatory Reform (Fire Safety) Order 2005 (the FSO) took effect from October 1, 2006

 Similar to asbestos management, responsibility for complying with the Fire Safety Order (FSO) will rest with the "responsible person".
 The Regulatory Reform (Fire Safety) 2005 requires the "Responsible Person" of any non domestic premises to carry out a fire risk assessment, including measures to reduce or eliminate the risk of fire, and identify persons at risk.
 If you are in control of any part of a commercial premises you are under a legal obligation to carry out a detailed fire risk assessment to identifying risks and hazards in the premises.
 Where there are 5 or more employees, a record must be kept of significant findings.
 A fire risk assessment is essential in keeping your premises safe for everyone.

-The FSO also includes the common parts of houses in multiple occupation (HMOs) and the common parts of blocks of flats and maisonettes.
+The FSO also includes the common parts of blocks of flats and houses in multiple occupation (HMOs) and maisonettes.